 STEPHEN CARNABY – appointed by Synod

-Stephen has worked as a local Anglican Church minister around Tasmania, in Burnie, Sandy Bay and Bellerive, for the past 15 years.
-He has also been the Diocesan Media Officer for 12 years.
+Stephen is the Director of Ministry Development for the Diocese of Tasmania, overseeing training and parish development across the state.
+He previously worked as a local Anglican Church minister for 17 years, in Burnie, Sandy Bay and Bellerive.
 He holds Bachelor of Ministry and Master of Arts (Theology) degrees.

 JENNIFER CAVANOUGH - appointed by Diocesan Council

-Having grown up with a sister who is Deaf has given Jennifer a personal insight into the impact of discrimination and lack of equity experienced by those who have a disability.
-Jennifer is a keen advocate for people with a disability to have their own voice and access to appropriate education.
+Having grown up with a sister who has a profound hearing loss, Jennifer has a personal insight into the impact of discrimination and lack of equity experienced by those who have a disability.
+Jennifer is a keen advocate for people who are marginalised in our community, to have their own voice and access to appropriate education and resources.

-Jennifer is married to Paul, the Director of Ministry in the Anglican Diocese.
+Jennifer is married to Paul, who has a leadership role in the Anglican Diocese.
 They have two adult sons.
-Jennifer and Paul worship at Wellspring, and enjoy travelling, gardening, music, reading and their two Kerrie Blue Terriers.
+Jennifer and Paul worship at Howrah, and enjoy travelling, gardening, music, reading and their two Kerrie Blue Terriers.